Yandex.Mail mailbox security

 FROM:

-field of your email match the SPF record and DKIM signature, including the top-level domain.Note.
+field of your emails, the SPF record and DKIM signature match, including the top-level domain.Note.
 After you configure the SPF record and DKIM signature, some email may still show theicon.
-This is due to various reasons, such as forwarding, the importer, or mail alias.
+This is due to various reasons, such as forwarding, importer or mail alias.

 Trusted sender